serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 Let's say we want to install ROS-melodic on RPi 3.
 Here is the plan

 ### Prepare ubuntu 18 LTS for Raspberry Pi

+* go to [Ubuntu PaspberryPi](https://wiki.ubuntu.com/ARM/RaspberryPi), download 18.04 LTS: ubuntu-18.04.3-preinstalled-server-arm64+raspi3.img.xz image

+* write the image to SD card

+There is some cloud-init function in that image but I didn't manage to make it work.
+It seems some people are more successful with that: https://gitlab.com/Bjorn_Samuelsson/raspberry-pi-cloud-init-wifi.git

 ### Connecting

 It turned out that Raspberry pi cannot connect to my laptop directly (something is wring with my DHCP settings).
 Therefore I used a router.

 * insert the flash card into the Raspberry
 * Switch on the Raspberry
 * Connect RPi to a router with a cable